YowSiaoKang/tp/docs/UserGuide.md

 Adds available dates to a volunteer.

 Format: `addavail INDEX a/AVAILABILITY`
-- Adds availabilities to person at the specified `INDEX`.
-This index refers to the index number shown in the displayed person list. <br>
+- Adds availabilities to volunteer at the specified `INDEX`.
+This index refers to the index number shown in the displayed volunteer list. <br>
   The index **must be a positive integer** 1, 2, 3, …​
 - Availability must be in the format of DD/MM/YYYY e.g. `28/03/2024`.
 - Duplicate availability for one volunteer is not allowed.